FAQ FOR RESIDENTS - NOISE COMPLAINT MONITORING

 We present results to the noise regulator in different ways.
-For some complaint types this is a continuous feed of results for other noise complaints, we may submit a single report after the monitoring is completed.
+For some complaint types this is a daily update of results, a continuous feed of results for other noise complaints, we may submit a single report after the monitoring is completed.

 Will NoiseNet provide results to me directly?

 No we don't provide results directly.

 We are contracted by your local noise regulator, so we provide results to them.
 To ensure communication is clear, all queries on results should be directed to that regulator (typically your council/city/county).
 Your City or NoiseNet will be in contact with you to organise the installation and removal of the device, and if there are any issues during the monitoring period (power cut, connectivity issues or equipment failure).
 We are also happy to explain how our processes work, but we will not comment on specific jobs or results unless requested to do so by the regulator.

 NoiseNet takes the privacy of complainants as well as the integrity of any audio recordings gathered on your behalf, very seriously.